Get your bake on with the best food mixers

 Mix your way to the perfect bake, with stand mixers or hand mixers…

 Suddenly, we’re all budding bakers!
 Who would have thought?
 The days of your mates posting Instagram pics of their pets are over.
-Now it’s all about banana bread and home-made loaves.
+Now it’s all about epic birthday cakes, banana bread and home-made loaves.

 Is a food processor the same as a mixer?

 Food processors are great pieces of kitchen equipment, but they’re not made to help you bake.
-Think of them as a more of a general tool to cut down prep time in the kitchen, by doing lots of chopping, slicing and blending.
+Think of them as a more of a general tool to cut down prep time in the kitchen, by doing all the chopping, slicing and blending.

-On the other hand, a good food mixer takes the hassle out of baking.
+Food mixers, on the other hand, are designed to take the hassle out of baking.
 Whipping eggs, folding in flour and kneading can be hard work, and food mixers can do the lot.

 What’s the difference between a stand mixer and a hand mixer?

-When you’re choosing a food mixer, you can choose a stand mixer or a hand mixer.
-Stand mixers are perfect for serious bakes and family-sized batches, whereas hand mixers are handy helpers for little jobs.
+When you’re choosing a food mixer, you can choose between a stand mixer or a hand mixer.
+Stand mixers are perfect for serious bakes and family-sized batches, whereas hand mixers are awesome helpers for little jobs.
 Let’s take a closer look at each option…

-For smaller baking tasks, hand mixers are your go-to kitchen gadget.
-They take up much less space than traditional stand mixers and are usually much cheaper.
+For smaller baking tasks, hand mixers are as handy as it gets.
+They take up a lot less space than traditional stand mixers and are usually much cheaper.
 If you’re baking a cake or whipping cream, a good hand mixer does the hard work for you, in a fraction of the time.